oliexdev/openScale-sync/README.md

 <a href="https://f-droid.org/repository/browse/?fdid=com.health.openscale.sync" target="_blank">
 <img src="https://f-droid.org/badge/get-it-on.png" alt="Get it on F-Droid" height="80"/></a>

+> [!IMPORTANT]
+> Weight is synced in kilograms (kg).
+Body fat, muscle mass, and body water are all synced in percent (%).
+Conversions to other units must be handled by the receiving program.

 # Summary :clipboard:
 * ***Seamless External Service Integration:*** Effortlessly synchronize data with external services like Health Connect, Wger, and MQTT (versions 3.1 and 5.0).
 * ***Real-time Synchronization:*** Automatically synchronize data upon insertion, editing, deletion, or clearing of measurements within openScale.